letscodedjango/pyse-framework/README.md

 Here, we will be discussing regrading the automation framework using Selenium & Python.

-To get the project up and running on your local, follow the below steps:
+**To get the project up and running on your local, follow the below steps:**

-> Download the git repository by clicking on `Download Zip` button
+*_1. Download the git repository by clicking on `Download Zip` button_*

 <img src=downloadzip.png>

-> Extract the downloaded zip folder and import in Pycharm or any other IDE or text editor
+*_2. Extract the downloaded zip folder and import in Pycharm or any other IDE or text editor_*

 Now, you are good to start using the framework on your local machine